AladhamDawwa/movies-app/README.md

 ## Challenges and design decisions

-I worked on separating usage of server and client components as much as possible and to have file structure that makes the code more organized.
+I worked on separating usage of server and client components as much as possible and to have file structure that makes the code more organized.<br />
 I left the .env file in folder just for the test but my implementation protects api key used to retrieve data from being exposed in client-side.

 ## Additional Features

-added section for popular and top rated movies. implemented show more button which retrieves more search results upon user's request.
+added section for popular and top rated movies.<br />
+implemented show more button which retrieves more search results upon user's request.<br />
 Also added some styling and hero section for more appealing ui.